UMcompute/RTFM/README.md

 Finally, you can also plot the input/output shown in our journal paper by navigating to the PostProcess/ directory and typing these commands individually:
 ```
-python plot_input.py
+$ python plot_input.py
-python plot_output.py
+$ python plot_output.py
 ```

 ## Authors

 * **Paul A. Beata** - *Ph.D.
 Student* - [pbeata on GitHub](https://github.com/pbeata)
-* This work was presented in our Fire Technology journal paper from 2018 (TODO: ADD LINK TO JOURNAL HERE).
+* This work was presented in our Fire Technology journal paper from 2018 (TODO: ADD LINK TO JOURNAL HERE)
 * How to cite this work: (TODO: ADD CITATION INFO)

 ## Acknowledgments